Navigating Insurance Authorization for ABA Services

 For many insurance plans, ongoing ABA services require authorization from insurance.
 This guide aims to demystify the process, providing a clear roadmap from the initial phone call to receiving ongoing services as it pertains to insurance.

-Your first step is reaching out to an ABA service provider, often referred to as a Board Certified Behavior Analyst (BCBA) or a company employing BCBAs.
+Your first step is reaching out to an ABA service provider.
 During this call, you'll typically discuss:

 1. Basic Information: The intake coordinator will gather essential details about your child, including their age, diagnosis, and any previous treatments.